arainho/usbarmory/README.md

 # usbarmory-setup

-I order my usbarmory device from [crowdsupply](https://www.crowdsupply.com/inverse-path/usb-armory) to Europe, and after more than one month and paying customs duties, the Armory finally arrived :-)
+I order my USB armory device from [crowdsupply](https://www.crowdsupply.com/inverse-path/usb-armory) to Europe, and after more than one month and paying customs duties, the Armory finally arrived :-)

 My purpose is to use the Armory a my password manager with [KeePass](https://keepass.info/), and also [INTERLOCK](https://github.com/f-secure-foundry/interlock) (file encryption front end).